 8- Am I guaranteed a job at the end of the course?

 NO, we do reserve the right not to recommend someone for a position overseas if we feel they will potentially damage a relationship we have with that ski school.
 This is a rare, though.

-12- How much will it cost me to live in Wanaka?
+11- How much will it cost me to live in Mont-Sainte-Anne?

-Based on previous seasons we would expect you to need approx NZ$200 a week to cover meals and some entertainment.
+Based on previous seasons we would expect you to need approx Can$150 a week to cover your lunches and some entertainment.

 Definitely, it is mandatory that everyone participating in our program has full medical and travel insurance, you are, of course, free to use whichever company you choose but we have done some research and believe that either http://www.worldnomads.com/ or http://www.thebmc.co.uk/ offer some very competitive products.

-17- What is the advantage in getting a qualification in the Southern Hemisphere?
+13- What is the advantage in getting a qualification in Mont-Sainte-Anne?

-NO, the sleeping arrangements in Rookie accommodation is shared, you will share a room with someone that is on the same course as you, we do endeavor to put people of similar ages into rooms together.
+NO, the sleeping arrangements at Alpine Refuge du Faubourg are shared, you will share a room with someone that is on the same course as you, we do endeavor to put people of similar ages into rooms together.

 It is possible to reserve a room to yourself, these are limited and do come at an additional cost.

-YES, however there is added costs involved, if your partner does come over for the duration of the course, we will endeavor to accommodate you in a room with an en-suite.
+YES, however there is added costs involved, (Refuge du Faubourg charges us on a per head basis) if your partner does come over for the duration of the course, we will endeavor to accommodate you in a room with an en-suite.